 No simple answer will suffice here, and the many partial answers we have must all make assumptions about who the knower is, and what it is to know.
 There are many bold claims in the scientific literature, and even more in the popular press, but they do not add up to a single coherent account of who we are, how we know anything, or how the fundamental questions of knowing should be understood and addressed.

-The video material here forms part of a course taught at University College Dublin in Autumn 2020.
+The video material here forms part of a course taught at University College Dublin.
 Additional links to relevant readings, both required (of enrolled students) and optional (for further reading) are provided.

 Here is the syllabus for the module.
 Please study it carefully.
 It tells you what material to watch and read for each class, and provides information about assessments.